cb-demos/mimic/README.md

 # Mimic

 Tool for orchestrating demo scenarios on CloudBees Unify.
-Provides a CLI, web UI, and MCP server interface.
+Provides a CLI and web UI for managing demo environments.

 ## Prerequisites